Proving the 6d a-theorem with the double affine Grassmannian

-The main result of \cite{malin-ostrik-vybornov} is a classification of the singularities associated to \emph{minimal} degenerations in affine Grassmannians (in which case the singularity is isolated at $\lambda_z$).
-Specifically, the singularity in case \emph{i}) is the closure of the minimal nilpotent orbit of a simple Lie algebra of type $I$ (a so-called \emph{minimal singularity}); in case \emph{ii}) it is an $A_{n_i+1}$ type surface singularity, i.e. ${\mathbb C}^2/{\mathbb Z}_{n_i+2}$.
-These results are clearly consistent with the dimension statement above.
+The main result of \cite{malin-ostrik-vybornov} is a classification of the singularity of ${\mathcal S}_{\lambda,\mu}$ for any \emph{minimal} degeneration of dominant coweights (in which case the singularity is isolated at $\lambda_z$).
+Specifically, in case \emph{i}) one obtains the closure of the minimal nilpotent orbit of a simple Lie algebra of type $I$ (a so-called \emph{minimal singularity}); in case \emph{ii}) it is an $A_{n_i+1}$ type surface singularity, i.e. ${\mathbb C}^2/{\mathbb Z}_{n_i+2}$.
+These results are evidently consistent with the dimension statement above.
 Note that the pairs in \emph{i}) and \emph{ii}), and hence the partial order on dominant coweights, are naturally expressed in purely combinatorial terms (i.e. without reference to the affine Grassmannian).